microsoft/vscode-dev-containers/CONTRIBUTING.md

 ### Adding a Database Definition to an existing Container

 VS Code Dev Containers allow fairly straightforward modification for allowing multiple containers to run together.
-This is useful when adding database support to an existing container.
+This is useful when adding database support to an existing container, and can be leveraged with `docker compose.`

 1. Create a new copy of an existing language definition folder, and hyphenate the database name.
    1. For example, `java` becomes `java-postgres`.